Water-Melon/Melang/docs/preprocess.md

 #endif
 ```

-In example A, if *NAME* is defined, code A will be executed.
+In example A, if `NAME` is defined, code A will be executed.

-In example B, if NAME is defined, code B will be executed, otherwise execute code C.
+In example B, if `NAME` is defined, code B will be executed, otherwise execute code C.

 #### include

-Just like *include* in C, Melang also support it to load some script files into a file.
+Just like `include` in C, Melang also support it to load some script files into the current file.

 **Note: the included file must be quoted by double quotes.**